 Washington State University is committed to providing equal opportunity in its services, programs, and employment for individuals with disabilities.
 The University complies with federal and state laws regarding Reasonable Accommodation for persons with disabilities, and will provide Reasonable Accommodation for known physical, mental, or sensory limitation of an otherwise qualified individual.
 Reasonable Accommodation is modification or adjustment to a job, work environment, policy, practice, or procedure that enables an individual with a disability to enjoy equal employment opportunity and help them remain in their jobs or appointments, with or without accommodations.

 Students needing an accommodation for academic purposes are to contact the Access Center.
-Those needed an accommodation to participate in a WSU sponsored public event are to contact the Office of Equal Opportunity.
+Those needing an accommodation to participate in a WSU sponsored public event are to contact the event coordinator.
+Departments needing assistance in responding to accommodation requests for public events contact the Office of Civil Rights Compliance & Investigation, ADA Coordinator.

 The reasonable accommodation process is interactive and requires cooperation and communication between the individual requesting accommodation and WSU staff members who respond to the request.
 Employees, appointees, candidates and applicants actively participate in the accommodation process by communicating their needs and interests and attending any meeting that may be necessary to discuss the accommodation request.